andreacalle01/Klipper-on-Creality-cr10-smart/README.md

 I'm trying to install klipper on my Creality CR10 smart with Creality CR-FDM v 2.5.s1.100 motherboard.
 I'll try to update the repository whenever I will have updates.

-Step 1: Install klipper on a windows computer.